AgneevMukherjee/agneev-blog/_posts/2022-06-30-ACMC-undersampling.markdown

 What about the precision?
 We see that no fewer than 35 images had been identified as Archie (adding up the 'Predicted Value' numbers), of which, again, only 11 are correct predictions (True Positives).
 The remaining 24 are therefore False Positives.
 The precision is  11/(11+24) = **0.31**.
 {: style="text-align: justify"}

 OK, so now that we have the precision and recall values, how do we get the F-score?
-There are actually various ways of doing this, but the most widely used is the F<sub>1</sub> score.
+There are actually various ways of doing this, giving different importances to precision and recall, but the most widely used is the F<sub>1</sub> score.
 This is defined as the harmonic mean of precision and recall:
 {: style="text-align: justify"}

 ![Image_16](/agneev-blog/assets/img/img_10_16.png?raw=true){: width="600", height="400" }

 The F<sub>1</sub> score for the Archie class is thus 2 * (0.31 * 0.37) / (0.31 + 0.37) = **0.34**.
+{: style="text-align: justify"}

+Is this a good performance?
+No!
+F-scores range between 0 and 1, with a higher number indicating a better performing model.
+At least for the Archie class, therefore, our model hasn't been brilliant.
+What about its overall performance, though?
 {: style="text-align: justify"}

 ### F-score averaging <a id="avg"></a>